jaredadobe/color-forms/README.md

-Basic color styles for form elements on a light background.
+This module sets basic color styles for form elements on a light background.

 ## Input Fields

 To style the color, background, and border styles for form fields, use the `.field-light` style.
+This style works on text inputs, selects, and textareas.

 ```html
 <label>Input</label>